alexwailan/Bushwalk/README.md

 -   Lodestone outputs vcf files in their own directory under the file structure ID/lodestone/
 -   Reference file paired with the vcf file: Needs to be in FASTA format and be only the chromosome
--   A file containing all the IDs of the samples corresponding to the directories of the Lodestone output.
+-   A file containing all the IDs of the samples corresponding.
 Each sample ID will be on a new line.

 ## Usage
 ```